V Stitch Blanket

 Rnd 2 – [2dc into each stitch] 6 times.
 (12)

-Rnd 3 – 4 – 1dc in each stitch.
+Rnd 3 – 1dc in each stitch.
 (12)

-Rnd 6 – 1dc in each stitch.
-(6)
+Rnd 5 – 6 Work 1dc in each stitch.
+(8)

-Tail – Make 1 in white yarn.
+Beak – Make 1 using your yellow yarn.

-Rnd 7 – 1dc in each stitch.
+Rnd 3 – Work 1dc in each stitch.
 (6)

-Fleece – Using your white yarn
+Hair – Use your white yarn

 Now, as with all my patterns, they are all here for you to enjoy.
 And in exchange for these patterns, I would be very grateful if you could give, however little, a donation to our chosen charity Child Bereavement UK.
 This is an incredible Charity, that was been close to our hearts for a few years now.
 I cannot imagine how important the work they do is to the families that help.
 So if you can, however small, donate to the charity, in exchange for my pattern, then I would be so grateful.
 Thank you.
-Here’s the link to the Just Giving Page.
+Here’s the link to the Just Giving Page

 I really hope you like this pattern.
 Don’t forget to share all your creations and tag me in.
 If you have any questions or queries, just give us a shout.